Permaculture Women's Guild presents

 Silvia Di Blasio is a permaculture practitioner, teacher and consultant and life and career coach.
 Silvia specializes in inner and social permaculture and is also a passionate practitioner, instructor and advocate for food sovereignty and disaster preparedness/planning as a starting point for building individual and community resilience.
 Silvia lives in Canada, where she works with immigrants and refugees, collaborates with the education and events of a local ecovillage, writes, blogs, facilitates workshops and co-coordinates the social media and communications piece for the Work that Reconnects Network.
 Silvia is also part of the local Art of Hosting and Art of Mentoring networks.

-Student Design Project Phase 5: Evaluation, Celebration and Final Integration
+Student Design Project Phase 5: Evaluation, Celebration & Integration

 with Jessica Peterson and Jennifer English Morgan

 A full design cycle ends with an evaluation, celebration and final integration, and begins again with setting our fresh intentions to carry the project, relationships and our learnings forward.
 As part of the wrap-up we will assess our tracking of the design process and take note of how we filtered our design through Permaculture ethics, our personal goals, and the needs of our clients (if applicable).
 We will also consider the bigger picture of intra/interpersonal work, social systems designs and our role as a world change agent.

 (Jennifer and Jessica also teach the Introduction to Design module together.)